 Several factors make the chardonnay, pinot noir, and pinot meunier grapes grown in the Champagne region particularly well suited for crafting delicious wines.
 The northern location makes it a bit cooler than France's other wine-growing regions, which gives the grapes the proper acidity for sparkling wine production.
 Moreover, the porous, chalky soil of the area—the result of large earthquakes millions of years ago—aids in drainage.

 4. You don’t have to buy champagne to get good sparkling wine.

 Although many champagnes are delightful, most of the world’s wine regions make tasty sparkling wines of their own.
 You can find highly regarded sparkling wines from California, Spain, Italy, Australia, and other areas without shelling out big bucks for Dom Perignon.

 In Perignon’s day, sparkling wine wasn’t a really sought-after beverage.
 In fact, the bubbles were considered to be something of a flaw, and early production methods made producing the wine somewhat dangerous.
 (Imprecise temperature controls could lead to fermentation starting again after the wine was in the bottle.
 If one bottle in a cellar exploded and had its cork shoot out, a chain reaction would start.)
 Perignon helped standardize production methods to avoid these explosions, and he also added two safety features to his wines: thicker glass bottles that better withstood pressure and a rope snare that helped keep corks in place.

-You'll see these terms on champagne labels to describe how sweet the good stuff in the bottle is.
-A bit of sugar known as dosage is added to the bottle right before it's corked, and these terms describe exactly how much sugar went in.
+You’ll see these terms on champagne labels to describe how sweet the good stuff in the bottle is.
+The sugar dosage is added to the bottle right before it’s corked, and these terms describe exactly how much sugar went in.
 Extra brut has fewer than six grams of sugar per liter added, while brut contains fewer than 15 grams of additional sugar per liter.
 Several other classifications exist, but drier champagnes are more common.